Grain storage structures in Western Australia: Metro Grain Centre

 The Perth based Metro Grain Centre is located on Abernethy Road in Forrestfield.
-It is connected by road and rail with the port in Fremantle, for container shipping, and Kwinana port for bulk handling of grain.
+It is connected by road and rail with the port in Fremantle Harbour, for container shipping, and Kwinana port for bulk handling of grain.
 It opened in March 1998 and can store 200,000 tonnes of grain.

 Port silos

 Bunbury

 Grain silos built at Bunbury in 1937, were decommissioned in the 1980s, and have been re-styled as accommodation since 1994.

 Fremantle

 Built on the North Quay in 1948, the Fremantle grain silos were demolished in 2000 after a heritage application was rejected by the Minister for Planning.